 With so many methods to help employees at their disposal, such as on-site training or employee incentive programs, companies can address issues with dissatisfied workers, with ease

-To compete and succeed in the business landscape of tomorrow, managers must make sure that employees working under them are happy with them, their position, and the company as a whole.
+To compete and succeed in the business landscape of tomorrow, managers must make sure that employees working under them are happy with them, their position, and the as a whole.